UPDATED: November 2025

-As you begin to prepare for any of the exams administered by the International Association of Privacy Professionals (IAPP)—whether the CIPP/US, CIPP/E, CIPM, or CIPT exam—you might wonder how many questions you need to get right to obtain certification.
+As you begin to prepare for any of the exams administered by the IAPP (formerly known as the International Association of Privacy Professionals)—whether the AIGP, CIPP/US, CIPP/E, CIPP/C, CIPM, or CIPT exam—you might wonder how many questions you need to get right to obtain certification.

 While the question of “what is a passing score” appears straightforward, the answer defies an equally straightforward answer.
 This is because IAPP exams are graded on a weighted scale, including a psychometric analysis.
 In this article we attempt to break down what it takes to pass an IAPP exam, dispel myths, and provide practical data—backed up by actual exam scores.